 Department of Archaeology

-In the 1980s Siân studied silversmithing and jewellery in London, before meeting Sussex coppersmith Sam Fanaroff BEM.
-She went on to serve a four-year apprenticeship at his studio.
-In 2004, she won a QEST Scholarship enabling her to complete an MA by Project (Metal) at London Metropolitan University and return to the craft she so loved, after a ten-year break as a full-time parent.
+In the 1980s Siân studied silversmithing and jewellery in London, before serving a four-year coppersmithing apprenticeship at Sam Fanaroff’s forge in Pevensey.
+In 2004, she won a QEST Scholarship enabling her to study for an MA by Project (Metal) at London Metropolitan University and return to the craft she so loved, after a ten-year break as a full-time parent to four.

-In recent times, Siân has been featured in the Radcliffe Red List of Endangered Crafts, as one of just five remaining coppersmiths.
-She has been invited to address the All Party Parliamentary Group for Craft at Westminster to help assess how best to safeguard the heritage crafts of Britain.
+In recent times, Siân has been featured in the HCA Red List of Endangered Crafts, as one of just five remaining coppersmiths, and has spoken at the All Party Parliamentary Group for Craft as part of the debate about safeguarding heritage crafts in Britain.

 Today Siân still produces bespoke copperwork and accepts private commissions.
-She also works as a STEM ambassador and science show presenter.
+She loves outreach work, having also been a STEM ambassador and science show presenter.

 - 2018 – Present- PhD Candidate – Department of Archaeology, The University of Sheffield